Ladyfingers Recipe is an easy to make delicious, dainty cookie that is sometimes also called little

 trifles.

-These cookies make a great substitution for vanilla wafers in banana puddings and other similar desserts.
+They make a great substitution for vanilla wafers in banana puddings and other desserts.

-They also team well with ice cream of any flavor for a quick and easy dessert.
+They also team well with ice cream of any flavor for a quick dessert.

 Gradually add sugar to yolks and beat again about 2 minutes to thicken